Updated on August 16, 2023

-The same brewery also makes Temptation, a 7.5 percent ABV sour that clocks in at 204 calories per twelve-ounce serving.
+The same brewery also makes Temptation, a 7.5% ABV sour that clocks in at 204 calories per 12 oz serving.

 Obviously, Temptation has more calories than Beatification, and Bigfoot has more calories than either of them.
 But does this mean sour beers always have fewer calories than other styles?

 So a sour beer might have fewer calories than another beer style, but only if it has less sugar.
-And many of today’s sours— which are loaded with everything from fruit purée to unfermentable milk sugars—are filled with sugar.
+And many of today’s sours—loaded with everything from fruit purée to unfermentable milk sugars—are filled with sugar.

-“We do mostly kettle sours, and something like a traditional Berliner would use less grain than most beers,” said Sean Biby, brewer at Grist House in Pittsburgh, Pennsylvania.
-His quote seems to corroborate what Dr. Oates says about the relation between sour beer and calories.
-“It has a lower ABV—hence a lower grain bill—and finishes dry so the tartness stands out.
-But the sour IPA’s, dessert sours, and heavily fruited sours that we make can have fairly large grain bills, mostly because we want a higher ABV or we want more body, or a balance of flavors.”
+Dr. Oates notes the relation between sour beer and calories: “It has a lower ABV—hence a lower grain bill—and finishes dry, so the tartness stands out.
+But the sour IPAs, dessert sours, and heavily fruited sours that we make can have fairly large grain bills, mostly because we want a higher ABV or we want more body or a balance of flavors.”

-When you consider the rise of adjuncts or additives in beer, you see that fermentable sugars from grain aren’t the only way to add calories to a beverage.
-From marshmallow and fruit purée to lactose and waffles, any calorically-dense item you put into your beer is going to increase the calorie count.
+When considering the rise of adjuncts or additives in beer, you see that fermentable sugars from grain aren’t the only way to add calories to a beverage.
+From marshmallows and fruit purée to lactose and waffles, any calorically dense item you put into your beer will increase the calorie count.

 Why Do People Think Sour Beers Have Fewer Calories Than Other Styles?

 While many of today’s smoothie sours don’t have a lower calorie count than other styles, sours were historically social beers.